-3. If the members of the Financial Impact Estimating Conference are unable to agree on the statement required by this subsection, or if the Supreme Court has rejected the initial submission by the Financial Impact Estimating Conference and no redraft has been approved by the Supreme Court by 5 p.m. on the 75th day before the election, the following statement shall appear on the ballot pursuant to s.
-101.161(1): "The financial impact of this measure, if any, cannot be reasonably determined at this time."
+3. If the Supreme Court has rejected the initial submission by the Financial Impact Estimating Conference and no redraft has been approved by the Supreme Court by 5 p.m. on the 75th day before the election, the following statement shall appear on the ballot: "The impact of this measure, if any, has not been determined at this time."

 (d) The financial impact statement must be separately contained and be set forth after the ballot summary as required in s.
 101.161(1).

-If the financial impact statement estimates increased costs, decreased revenues, a negative impact on the state or local economy, or an indeterminate impact for any of these areas, the ballot must include a statement indicating such estimated effect in bold font.
+1. If the financial impact statement projects a net negative impact on the state budget, the ballot must include the statement required by s.
+101.161(1)(b).